microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-04.md

 Although the Team Messaging System itself does not experience heavy utilization throughout the day, the development team has asked you to consider a similar application with the following usage profile:

 - The majority of utilization happens during business hours, which are 8 AM until 5 PM Central time in the United States.
 - During normal business hours, the average daily load is 1000 users per hour and users interact with all system endpoints, not just a subset.
+For a load test, they would like to ensure that 30 concurrent users are able to access the site and ensure that the overall workload should take no more than 600ms per call on average.
+Also, no more than 10% of calls should fail under this workload.
 - There are no external APIs or automated systems which add an appreciable amount of workload to the application.

 1. Create a load testing strategy based on the Team Messaging System application.